random-bits-studio/use-siwe/README.md

 ### createMessage

-Returnds a `SiweMessage` for the given address, chainId, and nonce.
+Returns a `SiweMessage` for the given address, chainId, and nonce.

 #### Usage